atet/raspberrypi/README.md

 ### 2.3.
 Headless OS installation

-**Headless** means that we will not have a monitor or keyboard attached to the Raspberry Pi Zero W and all administration of it will be remotely through command line interface (CLI)
+**Headless** means that we won't attach a monitor or keyboard to the Pi and all communication to it will be through command line interface (CLI) from another computer

 1. The Pi should not be powered on at this time
-2. Insert micro SD card
+2. Insert prepared micro SD card
-3. Plug the micro USB power into the power port and the green LED should start blinking
+3. Plug the micro USB power into the Pi's power port and the green LED should start blinking
-4. Coffee Break: This will take ~10 mins while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network
+   * Coffee Break: It'll take ~10 mins while the Raspbian OS installs, configures itself, and automatically connects to your WiFi network

-**When the Pi is ready, the green LED should stop blinking and stay on**
+4. When the Pi is ready, the green LED should stop blinking and stay on

 [Back to Top](#table-of-contents)